High Fashion Maternity Fashion Design Illustration and Model Drawing

 Let’s aim for fashion that SERVES!

-You can use the croquis template below to start sketching your ideas onto the body, or you can go much deeper in my FREEDOM Fashion Immersion Semester.
+You can use the croquis template below to start sketching your ideas onto the body.

 All of my online classes are supportive of the development of fashion drawing, concept, and illustration, design that works for the body that YOU BELIEVE in, not an unrealistic distorted one.
 Real bodies are BEAUTIFUL!